LattePandaTeam/Docs/content/delta_edition/python_read_sensor.md

 ## Step 3

-Open IDLE Python to check whether or not the pyfirmata package has been installed correctly.
+Open Python IDLE to check whether or not the pyfirmata package has been installed correctly.

 Enter the following command:

 `import pyfirmata`

-If no error message appears, it means that firmata has been successfully installed.
+If no error message appears, it means that the firmata has been successfully installed.
 Please refer to the picture below.

 ![](https://i.imgur.com/L3yZO66.png?1)